SSWConsulting/SSW.Rules.Content/rules/linkedin-maintain-connections/rule.md

 What prompted you to look into a change? 😃
 :::
 ::: good
-Good Example: You've shown interest, but not asking for work.
+Good example - You've shown interest, but not asking for work
 :::

 ## Reaching out to an old Connection